aprilhong/bankchurn/README.md

 <img src="https://github.com/aprilhong/bankchurn/assets/78663820/6a5b9ecf-e134-487b-a312-fade39acc59a" width="350" >

-- France and Spain: Around half of the customers in these countries maintain zero balances.
+- France and Spain: Around **half of the customers** in these countries maintain **zero balances**.
 Among those with balances (likely the more profitable customers),they take an average of $71,000 - $73,000 with them when they churn.
 - Germany: While Germany has a smaller overall customer base, it's customers, either remaining or churned, have much higher average balances of around $120,000.

-- Focus on Germany:  These findings highlight the importance of prioritizing improvements in Germany's customer service or product offerings.
+- **Focus on Germany**:  These findings highlight the importance of prioritizing improvements in Germany's customer service or product offerings.
 By addressing the reasons behind churn in Germany, the bank can potentially retain more high-value customers and mitigate significant revenue losses.

 #### `Credit Score`